datacouch-io/stem-barclays/day-5/lab/Lab_04_Configure_a_Network_Assessment_in_Amazon_Inspector.md

 # Configure a Network Assessment in Amazon Inspector

+Amazon Inspector is a powerful security assessment service that helps you identify vulnerabilities and potential security issues within your AWS environment.
+By configuring and running network assessments, you can evaluate the security of your network configurations, identify exposed ports, and receive actionable recommendations to improve your security posture.

+### Why Run a Network Assessment with Amazon Inspector?

+Running a network assessment with Amazon Inspector provides several key benefits:

+1.  **Identify Vulnerabilities:**  Detect open ports and insecure network configurations that could be exploited by attackers.
+2.  **Comprehensive Security Analysis:**  Gain insights into the overall security of your AWS network, including potential weaknesses in security groups and access control lists (ACLs).
+3.  **Automated Security Checks:**  Set up recurring assessments to continuously monitor and safeguard your environment against evolving threats.
+4.  **Actionable Insights:**  Receive detailed findings with recommendations to address security issues and strengthen your network's defenses.

+In this guide, you will learn how to configure and run a basic network assessment using Amazon Inspector, create an advanced assessment configuration for specific targets, and evaluate the assessment findings to address potential security issues.

 ### Table of Contents
 - [Run a Basic Network Assessment](#run-a-basic-network-assessment)
 - [Create an Advanced Assessment Configuration](#create-an-advanced-assessment-configuration)